carbon-language/carbon-lang/llvm/docs/ScudoHardenedAllocator.rst

 Delayed Freelist
 -----------------
-A delayed freelist allows us to not return a chunk directly to the backend, but to keep it aside for a while.
-Once a criterion is met, the delayed freelist is emptied, and the quarantined chunks are returned to the backend.
+A delayed freelist allows us to not return a chunk directly to the Backend, but to keep it aside for a while.
+Once a criterion is met, the delayed freelist is emptied, and the quarantined chunks are returned to the Backend.
 This helps mitigate use-after-free vulnerabilities by reducing the determinism of the allocation and deallocation patterns.